Q: “How long have your Licensed Massage Therapists been practicing? What are their credentials?”

 A: Yes, we welcome being part of a healing team.
 We agree that communication between your massage therapist and your other care providers is important.
 We can routinely create reports for your referring care provider.
 We carefully consider suggestions such as muscle maps from other members of your team.
 We do require your permission through authorization for release of records in order to communicate with your chosen healers.

-& Injury Recovery
+and Injury Recovery

 1332 Gusdorf Road, Unit E